R语言入门

 • Use getwd() or RStudio to get and go to R’s working directory.

-• Create a new folder (directory) named with your name and school ID under this directory (e.g., qingyaozhang2024040).
+• Create a new folder (directory) named with your name and school ID under this directory (e.g., qingyaozhang2024321).

-• Use setwd() or RStudio to set the new folder qingyaozhang2024040 as your working directory.
+• Use setwd() or RStudio to set the new folder qingyaozhang2024321 as your working directory.

 • Step 1, Enter the data into Excel or SPSS.

-• Step 2, Export the data into the .csv file.
+• Step 2, Save the data as the .csv file.

 • Step 3, Import the data into R using read.csv().